THCMaleesha/Fianal-Project/README.md

 "final-project-MaleeshaTHC"
-A Customer Management Syatem for customers & Admins to manage orders & payments.
+A Customer Management Syatem for customers & Admins, to manage orders & payments.